Does your computer crash too often?

 A much simpler program, ideal for testing both your CPU and your laptop’s minimum battery life, is Stress My PC.

-A small utility of around 20KB, it can run a stability test on single, multi-core or multi-threaded processors.
+A small utility of around 20KB can run a stability test on single, multi-core, or multi-threaded processors.

 Perhaps the most well-known benchmarking tool for graphics cards is the controversial FurMark.
-Forums are full of users who tell stories of FurMark frying their GPUs or crashing games after using it.
+Forums are full of users who tell stories of FurMark frying their GPUs or crashing games after using them.

 FurMark will get your GPU very hot in a short space of time, so keep an eye on your HWMonitor or similar program and make sure you stick to the standard test.
 If your GPU is going to crash or start throwing up distorted graphics, it will usually do so within 15 to 30 minutes maximum.